VCTLabs/vct-beagleboard-bsp-platform/README.rst

 You can use any directory (build-dir above) to host your build.
 The above commands will build an image for beaglebone using the core yocto BSP machine config and the default yocto-linux kernel.
-You can replace the default BSP config with either meta-ti or the meta-beagleboard BSP.
-This will provide a more optimal set of defaults for kernel and bootloader, as well as a bigger selection of kernels and TI support tools.
+You can replace the default BSP config with either meta-ti or the meta-beagleboard BSP (plus meta-ti) however, the latter layers actually depend on the oe-core metadata rather than poky.
+Try the oe-core-fido branch if you want to use them instead of poky.

-The main source code is checked out in the bsp dir above, and the build dir will default to bsp/poky/build-dir unless you choose a different path above.
+The main source code is checked out in the bsp dir above, and the build dir will default to poky/build-dir unless you choose a different path above.

 See the default.xml file for repo and branch details.